Foreign policy of the first Trump administration: Withdrawal from the Open Skies Treaty

-In May 2020, Trump said he intended to withdraw the US from "Open Skies," a 2002 treaty between three dozen countries that aims to promote military transparency.
+In May 2020, Trump said he intended to withdraw the US from "Open Skies", a 2002 treaty between three dozen countries that aims to promote military transparency.
 Under the treaty, participants are allowed to perform reconnaissance flights to gather information about each other's military activities.
 The European Union said it hoped the US would not withdraw.
 In explaining his position, Trump alleged that Russia had violated the terms of the treaty; Russia denied doing so.

 On November 22, 2020, Secretary of State Mike Pompeo and National Security Council stated via Twitter that the 6-month period is over and the US is no longer party to the Treaty.

 Nuclear policy

-During the campaign, Trump said that the U.S.'s control is getting weaker and that its nuclear arsenal is old and does not work.
+During the 2016 campaign, Trump said that the U.S.'s control is getting weaker and that its nuclear arsenal is old and does not work.

 When asked at March 2016 campaign town hall with MSNBC's Chris Matthews whether he would rule out the use of nuclear weapons, Trump answered that the option of using nuclear weapons should never be taken off the table.

 Nuclear proliferation

-During the campaign, Trump expressed support for South Korea, Japan and Saudi Arabia having nuclear weapons if they would be unwilling to pay the United States for security.
+During the 2016 campaign, Trump expressed support for South Korea, Japan and Saudi Arabia having nuclear weapons if they would be unwilling to pay the United States for security.
 He also deemed it inevitable, "It's going to happen anyway.
 It's only a question of time.
 They're going to start having them or we have to get rid of them entirely."
 Trump's tentative support for nuclear proliferation was in contradiction to decades of bipartisan U.S. consensus on the issue.

 Pakistani nuclear arsenal

-During the campaign, Trump was critical of Pakistan, comparing it to North Korea, calling it "probably the most dangerous country" in the world, and claiming that Pakistan's nuclear weapons posed a "serious problem."
-He advocated improving relations with India as a supposed "check" to Pakistan.
+During the 2016 campaign, Trump was critical of Pakistan, comparing it to North Korea, calling it "probably the most dangerous country" in the world, and claiming that Pakistan's nuclear weapons posed a "serious problem".
+He advocated improving relations with India as a "check" to Pakistan.
 He said that his government would fully cooperate with India in doing so.

-However, there seems to have been an uptick in relations after Imran Khan came to power.
+However, bilateral relations apparently improved after Imran Khan came to power.
 Speaking of Imran Khan in a bilateral summit, Trump said, "I've heard they've made great progress.
 And under this leader — he's a great leader — I think he wants to make great progress because there's no solution the other way.
 The other way is only going to lead to death and chaos and poverty.
 It's all it's going to lead to.
 I mean, he understands it.
 Your Prime Minister understands it."